Table of Contents

 10. You may be safe and be absolutely successful if you target unsafe and high risk areas; you will be clever and incident free if your actions have been cleverly implemented before they became an incident.

 11. If you wish to be naive towards safety, the organisation can be forced into a negative culture that will sure bring failure and result in injury or even death.
-As a clever leader,
+As a clever leader, you need to always think of safety and seek out those hidden hazards that will cause unfortunate events.
+This is the art of safety.

 12. If you do not wish to have unfortunate incidents, you can prevent hazards from becoming incidents even though not all hazards are known.
 All you need do is educate the workforce on how to find and observe possible hazards before they undertake any task.
 This is the making of a clever workforce.